 It is always best to check early with your employer because maternity leave policies and disability pay vary widely.
-Many employers must offer up to 12 weeks of unpaid leave due to birth or adoption for those who qualify under the 1993 Family and Medical Leave Act.
+Many employers are required by law to offer qualified employees unpaid leave due to birth or adoption.
 Some companies choose to offer more time, pay you during your leave, and/or let you use sick or vacation time.